mhermsdorferf5/f5-migration-tools/README.md

 * Virtual Services:
   * VS_TYPE_NORMAL is currently supported
   * VS_TYPE_PARENT & VS_TYPE_CHILD is supported for SNI parent/child handling only.
-  * Only HTTP and L4 type VIPs currently supported.
+  * Only HTTP and L4 type VIPs are currently supported.
   * Network Security Policies are not supported, but complex rules may require intervention.
   * Analytics Profiles are not supported.
-  * HTTP Policies are not supported (no content switching)
+  * HTTP Policies are only partly supported (no content switching)
 * HTTP Profiles:
   * Content Rewrite rules/Policies are not supported.
   * Compression Policies are not supported.
-  * xff_update: not fully supported, F5 by default always appends a new XFF header to the request.
-    * If XFF replacement is required, we'll need an LTM Policy or iRule to get that functionality.
-  * xff_alternate_name: not fully supported, F5's HTTP Profiles only handle inserting xff headers with the industry standard name: X-Forwarded-For.
-    * If custom XFF header names are required, that can be done via iRule or LTM Policies.
+  * xff_alternate_name & xff_update: are supported via iRules.
   * HTTP MultiPlexing: OneConnect needs to be added to support this, and is done by the script unless multiplexing is disabled.
 * Client mTLS isn't currently supported.
 * Pools: